rust-lang/rust/src/doc/rustc-dev-guide/src/overview.md

 So, as you read through the rest of the guide, keep these things in mind.
 They will often inform decisions that we make.

-### Constant change

-Keep in mind that `rustc` is a real production-quality product.
-As such, it has its fair share of codebase churn and technical debt.
-A lot of the designs discussed throughout this guide are idealized designs that are not fully realized yet.
-And things keep changing so that it is hard to keep this guide completely up to date on everything!

-The compiler definitely has rough edges, but because of its design it is able to keep up with the requirements above.

 ### Intermediate representations